 Wieliczka is a small town not far from Krakow.
-Mining of salt in this place began in the 13th century.
+The mining of salt in this place began in the 13th century.
 The salt mine, located here, is one of the oldest mines in the world.
-Mining of rock salt here lasted more than 700 years.
+The mining of rock salt here lasted more than 700 years.
 As a result, the mine formed 300 km long tunnels at a depth of 327 m.
 Also, there are about 2000 chambers in this mine.

 Today various conferences and meetings are held in the caves of the salt mine, exhibitions and expositions are organized.
 There is also an underground sanatorium, where respiratory diseases and asthma are successfully treated.

 Poles are very fond of animals and try to take care of them.
 Most of all among residents are dogs - many walk their favourites in parks and squares.
 However, failure to comply with the rules of cleaning for the animals threatens with a fine.
 And how not to do this, if there are unique places withstands with bags and waste garbage cans.

 Often, near the Polish stores, you can see bowls of water for animals.
 But you will not find homeless animals in the streets.
 And if you do, you should call the EKO Patrol police.
 This is an exceptional service, whose employees will come and take the found animal to the shelter, where he will be fed, washed, sterilized and given all necessary vaccinations.
 After that, the animal is waiting there for its master.

 It often happens that wild animals accidentally get to cities in Poland.
 Ecopetrol's workers catch them and check for some diseases, and then released them into their natural environment.

 The love and care for animals among Poles also manifests itself in the presence of a cemetery of pets in the vicinity of Warsaw.
 It is considered one of the largest cemeteries in Europe and has more than 15,000 graves.